MFS Partnership (SW) LLP were formed in 2007 and based in Plymouth.

 In 2016 there were reports of customer complaints regarding pension mis-selling.

-Complaints upheld by the Financial Ombudsman Service mentioned the high-risk, unregulated investment – New Earth Solutions Facilities Management – (NESFM).
+Complaints upheld by the Financial Ombudsman Service mentioned the high-risk, unregulated investment.
+The unregulated investment was New Earth Solutions Facilities Management – (NESFM).
 Unregulated investments are not suitable for most people.

 The Financial Services Compensation Scheme declared MFS Partnership in default in 2017.
-The company have now dissolved following liquidation.
+The company has now dissolved following liquidation.

 Pension mis-selling basically means you’ve been sold a financial product relating to your pension which isn’t suitable or wasn’t exactly what you were told it would be.

 This can include pension transfer advice, investment suitability and whether important things were made clear to you, such as costs, fees and the risks involved.